 Long-Stay Business Visa

-This type of visa allows business people to stay in Ireland for up to or approx 90 days in any 180-day period.
+This type of visa allows business people to stay in Ireland for up to or approx 90 days in any 180 days.
 This is a great option for those planning to conduct business in the country.

 Long-Stay Employment Visa